School of Law

 1525 Senate Street

 Marie Boyd is an associate professor of law at the University of South Carolina School of Law.
-Her research focuses on the regulation of food, drugs, medical devices, and cosmetics by the Food and Drug Administration (FDA).
-Her current work examines the relationship between FDA regulation and gender, race, and state tort law, focusing on how these areas of law impact historically marginalized communities.
-Her work explores a variety of topics including the relationship between law and culture in the context of the regulation of insects as human food, the regulation of food allergens, and the preemption of state tort law claims in the generic drug context.
-Her scholarship has been published in journals including the Boston University Law Review, the Cardozo Law Review, the Yale Journal of Law & Feminism, and the Yale Law & Policy Review.
+Her research focuses on the regulation of food, cosmetics, drugs, and medical devices by the Food and Drug Administration (FDA).
+Her current work examines the relationship between FDA regulation and state tort law, focusing on how these areas of law impact historically marginalized communities.
+Her work explores a variety of topics including the regulation of insects as human food and the regulation of allergens in restaurants.
+Her scholarship has been published in the Boston University Law Review, the Cardozo Law Review, the Yale Journal of Law & Feminism, and the Yale Law & Policy Review, among other journals.
 She teaches Food and Drug Law, Food Law and Policy, Administrative Law, and Torts.

 - J.D.
 (2007) Yale Law School